Using first principles to designing and implement a API to wrap ML functionality.

 Launching

-We can launch our application with the following command (also saved as a Makefile target as make app
+We can launch our application with the following command:

 If we want to manage multiple uvicorn workers to enable parallelism in our application, we can use Gunicorn in conjunction with Uvicorn.
 This will usually be done in a production environment where we'll be dealing with meaningful traffic.
-I've included a config/gunicorn.py
+We've included a app/gunicorn.py

-script with the customizable configuration and we can launch all the workers with the follow command (or make app-prod
+script with the customizable configuration and we can launch all the workers with the follow command:

 Requests